I build automation-driven software and pipelines, simplifying businesses.

-The best way to describe myself as a Software Engineer is someone who builds new things to solve old problems.
-I thrive in environments where I’ve got the freedom to fix real issues and suggest smarter ways of doing things.
-I’ve worked across backend, frontend, and data engineering — but I don’t limit myself to any stack.
-If there’s a problem worth solving, I’ll pick up whatever I need to get it done, even if it’s weird, new, or totally outside my comfort zone.
+I'm a Software Engineer that thrives in environments where I’ve got the freedom to fix real issues and suggest smarter ways of doing things.
+I worked on very diverse things so far, like developing SaaS, leading a Data Engineering team and creating multiple automation pipelines.
+If there’s a problem worth solving, I’ll pick up whatever I need to get it done, even if it’s unconventional or outside my comfort zone.

 When I'm free you'll find me tinkering with code(I'm working on building a custom clock) in more novel settings, playing soulslikes or practicing classic guitar.